RubyMoney/money-rails/README.md

 ### Setup

 Gemstash is designed to be quick and painless to get set up.
-By the end of this section, you will be able to bundle against a Gemstash server running on your machine.
+By the end of this Quickstart Guide, you will be able to bundle stashed gems from public sources against a Gemstash server running on your machine.

 Install Gemstash to get started:
 ```